Who Is This Credit Card Best For?

-The Venture card is for cardholders who want to earn free travel, but don’t want to spend time and energy tracking bonus categories or navigating complicated travel restrictions.
-Since you’ll earn the same 2 miles on every purchase, you won’t have to worry about bonus categories that many other travel rewards cards have.
+This card is for people who want to earn travel rewards, but don’t want to track bonus categories or navigate complicated travel restrictions.
+Since you’ll earn the same 2 miles on every purchase, you won’t have to worry about bonus-earning categories that many other travel rewards cards have.

-Even if you typically rely on other cards to earn bonus points for your, say, travel, restaurant, gas, or grocery spending, you could use the Venture card as a high-earning supplemental card for purchases that don’t otherwise earn a larger bonus.
+Even if you typically rely on other cards to earn even more than 2 points per dollar spent on your, say, travel, restaurant, gas, or grocery spending, you could use this card as a high-earning supplemental card for purchases that don’t earn a larger bonus.

 Simple and predictable miles earning